F1 2019 (video game)

 F1 2019 is the official video game of the 2019 Formula One and Formula 2 Championships developed and published by Codemasters.
 It is the twelfth title in the Formula One series developed by the studio.
 The game is the eleventh main series installment of the franchise, and it features all twenty-one circuits, twenty drivers and ten teams present in the 2019 Formula One World Championship.
-Codemasters has stated that the game was in development for nearly two years, and described it as "the most ambitious release in the franchise's history".
+Codemasters said that the game was in development for nearly two years, and described it as "the most ambitious release in the franchise's history".
 This game is dedicated to Tony Porter, Niki Lauda, Charlie Whiting, and Anthoine Hubert.